 While your iron might be used regularly at your home, it is often one of the most neglected household items.
 Regular cleaning and maintenance will ensure that your iron does not ruin your clothes, or cause other issues while ironing.

-Due to regular use of the iron, the base or the soleplate of the iron might start to take on a darker colour.
+Due to regular use of the iron, the base or the soleplate at the bottom might start to take on a darker color.
 It might also get burnt sometimes, which would harm your clothes while ironing.
-However, it is very easy to clean your iron at home and get it right back to its normal look and feel.
+However, it is easy to clean your iron at home and get it right back to its usual look and feel.

 Baking soda is a common household item which can work miracles when cleaning the iron.
-All you will need is a tablespoon of baking soda, diluted with 2 tablespoons of water.
+All you will need is a tablespoon of baking soda, diluted with two tablespoons of water.

 - Mix the ratio of baking soda and water and make a paste out of it.

 - Now, evenly spread the paste on the affected areas on the underside of the iron, or spread it all over the soleplate evenly.

 - Leave the paste on for a few minutes before using a soft cloth to rub and clean off the iron gently.
 Make sure that your towel is not dripping wet with water, as this will harm the metal.

 - You can also use a Q-tip to clean the individual steam holes of the iron and get rid of any dirt, gunk or build-up.

 How to clean an iron with vinegar and salt?